Data Filtering

 autoFilter.range = "A1:A18";

-// Initialize filter for rows end with string "ia"
+// Initialize filter for rows ending with the string "ia"

 // Refresh the filter to show/hide filtered rows